 Dr. Robert Bullard, the “father of environmental justice,” will give the opening address on Friday afternoon on the Origins of the Environmental Justice Movement and Former EPA Administrator Lisa Jackson will deliver the Keynote Address on Friday evening.
 Additional conference highlights include:

-- A plenary address by Environmental Justice activist Pamela Bush on the the Importance of Community Organizing;
+- A plenary address by Environmental Justice activist Mela Bush on the the Importance of Community Organizing;

 - An interview with Professor Gerald Torres, who, as counsel to the Attorney General, drafted the President’s Executive Order on Environmental Justice;